 Education

 Data analysts also need a great understanding of maths.
-Relevant degrees span finance, statistics, computer science and economics.
+Relevant degrees span courses relating to finance, statistics, computer science and economics.

-An alternative to the traditional university path is completing an apprenticeship.
-This is when companies pay you to work for them and train you as an analyst at the same time.
-Some apprenticeships include attending university whilst working for the company, but with your tuition paid for alongside a salary for the professional work you do.
-Having an apprenticeship gives you a more specialised education entirely focused on the job you’ll go on to do after the apprenticeship is finished.
-If you’re interested in exploring apprenticeship opportunities, you can use this government apprenticeship search tool to see what’s available to you.
+It’s when companies pay you to work for them and train you at the same time.
+Essentially, you’ll earn while you learn.
+Some apprenticeship schemes even include you attending university while working, with your tuition fees covered by the apprenticeship (in addition to your salary).
+An apprenticeship will give you a more specialised education focused on the job you’ll go on to do.
+If you’re interested in exploring apprenticeships, use the government apprenticeship search tool to see what’s available.

 Work experience